caboodle-tech/pdf.js-mini-viewers/README.md

 PDFJS is licensed: Apache-2.0

 ## Alpha
 This application is currently in alpha development.
 Please see the [Version 1.0 Release](https://github.com/caboodle-tech/pdf.js-mini-viewers/projects) project board for a road map of where things are.
-Contributions welcome!
+Contributions are welcome!